---

 - On child **revert** or **exceptional halt**, all state gas consumed by the child, both from the reservoir and any that spilled into `gas_left`, is restored to the parent's reservoir.
 On child **exceptional halt**, only `gas_left` is consumed (zeroed).
 State gas is fully preserved on failure because state changes are reverted, so no state was actually grown.

-- On **exceptional halt**, remaining `gas_left` is attributed to `execution_regular_gas_used` and set to zero (all regular gas consumed), consistent with existing EVM out-of-gas semantics.
-The `state_gas_reservoir` is not consumed — it is returned to the parent frame or preserved at the top level for refund, consistent with the principle that state gas pays for long-term state growth which does not occur on failure.
+- On **exceptional halt**, remaining `gas_left` is attributed to `execution_gas_used` and set to zero (all execution gas consumed), consistent with existing EVM out-of-gas semantics.
+The `state_gas_reservoir` is not consumed — it is returned to the parent frame or preserved at the top level, consistent with the principle that state gas pays for long-term state growth which does not occur on failure.

-- **System transactions** are not subject to the `max_transaction_gas_limit` cap; their entire `execution_gas` is placed in `gas_left` with `state_gas_reservoir = 0`.
+- **System transactions** are not subject to the `max_transaction_gas_limit` cap; their entire `available_gas` is placed in `gas_left` with `state_gas_reservoir = 0`.

 The two counters are returned by the transaction output.
-Besides the two counters, the EVM also keeps track of `execution_state_gas_used` and `execution_regular_gas_used` during transaction execution. `state_gas` costs are added to `execution_state_gas_used` while `regular_gas` costs are added to `execution_regular_gas_used`.
+Besides the two counters, the EVM also keeps track of `execution_state_gas_used` and `execution_gas_used` during block execution. `state_gas` costs are added to `execution_state_gas_used` while `execution_gas` costs are added to `execution_gas_used`.
 These two counters are also returned by the transaction output.

 ## Transaction Gas Used